pyrddlgym-project/pyRDDLGym/docs/advanced.rst

 During training, these values can be modified before passing to other subroutines in the planner, such as ``update``.

-Constraints on Action Fluents
+Box Constraints on Action Fluents
 -------------------

-Currently, the JAX planner supports two different kind of actions constraints.
+Currently, the JAX planner supports two different kind of actions constraints: box constraints and concurrency constraints.

+Box constraints are useful for bounding each action-fluent independently into some range during optimization.
-Box constraints can be specified by passing a dictionary that maps action-fluent names to box bounds to the ``action_bounds`` keyword argument, as illustrated in the introductory example for mountain car.
+Box constraints can be specified by passing a dictionary that maps action-fluent names to box bounds into the ``action_bounds`` keyword argument, as illustrated in the introductory example for mountain car.
 The syntax for specifying box constraints is written as follows:

 .. code-block:: python